There are four major hair types – Type 1 (straight hair), Type 2 (wavy hair), Type 3 (Curly hair), and Type 4 hair (kinky hair).

 Next, cover your hair with a plastic cap and secure it with a headband.
 Go to bed.
 The water, moisturizer, and your body heat will help to moisturize and condition your hair overnight.

 Keep in mind that this moisturizing method causes frizz.
-Nonetheless, it can work well for you if you’re wearing an afro and don’t care about the frizz.
+Nonetheless, it can work well for you if you’re wearing afro hair extensions.

 This method does a great job in softening 4c-4b and 4a hair and bringing out its natural luster.
 It is especially helpful during the winter months when the hair tends to dry out faster.